ktomk/pipelines/doc/PIPELINES-CACHES.md

 file-system, this effectively caches all build dependencies on the fly out of the box w/o specifying/defining caches first.

+As artifacts are copied back into the project directory (at least at a successful last step) making use of artifacts also add some options.

 ## References